LDY681/CITS5503-labs/CITS5503_Template_Labs1-5.md

 ### 3. Create a Key Pair

-To establish a secure, encrypted connection to the EC2 instance, we generate a private and public key pair.
-The generated private key is saved as plain text in the `24188516-key.pem` file.
+To securely connect to the EC2 instance, we generate a public and private key pair.
+The private key will be used to authenticate SSH connections, while the public key is associated with the EC2 instance.

+The following command creates a key pair:

 ```bash
 aws ec2 create-key-pair --key-name 24188516-key --query 'KeyMaterial' --output text > 24188516-key.pem
 ```

+#### Key Parameters:
+- **`--key-name`**: Specifies the name of the key pair being created.
+In this case, the key pair is named `24188516-key`, which is based on our student number for identification.
+- **`--query 'KeyMaterial'`**: This option extracts the private key (key material) from the response and outputs it as plain text.
+The key material is the private part of the key pair, which is required to authenticate SSH sessions.
+- **`--output text`**: Specifies that the output format should be plain text (instead of JSON).
+The output is redirected to a file using the `>` operator, which saves the private key as `24188516-key.pem`.

+#### Set Permissions for the Key:
-Once the key is created, we ensure it has the correct permissions by copying the file to the `~/.ssh` directory and granting permissions with `chmod`:
+After the key is generated, we ensure it has the correct permissions using the following command:

 ```bash
 chmod 400 24188516-key.pem
 ```

-This command grants the owner of the file **read-only** permissions to secure the key.
-Below is the output after successfully creating and securing the key:
+- **`chmod 400`**: This changes the file’s permissions to **read-only** for the owner.
+It ensures that only the owner of the file can read it, which is necessary to secure the key and prevent unauthorized access.

+This step is crucial for securing the private key and ensuring that it can be used for SSH connections without exposing it to others.

+Below are the outputs after successfully creating the key and setting the appropriate permissions:

 ![Key Pair Creation](http://127.0.0.1/assets/lab2-3.png)
 ![Permission Change](http://127.0.0.1/assets/lab2-4.png)

 ### 4. Create the Instance
 Since my student number is `24188516`, create an EC2 instance in the `eu-north-1` region.
 The `--image-id` specifies the AMI ID with preset configurations; in this case, the AMI ID is `ami-07a0715df72e58928`.
 The instance type is set to `t3.micro`, and we use the private key `24188516-key` for secure access.